Ebrahim-COD/Sliding-Puzzle-Game/README.md

 1. #### JavaScript Functions:

-    * **shuffleNumbers:** Randomly shuffles the array of tile numbers while ensuring the puzzle remains solvable based on the concept of inversions in permutation theory.
+    * **shuffleNumbers:** Randomly shuffles the array of tile numbers while ensuring the puzzle remains solvable based on the concept of inversions count theory.

     * **moveTiles:** Determines if a tile can be moved into the empty space based on its current position.